lmondada/dphil-thesis/content/02_quantum/02_basics.md

 This would allow us to do more than one computation from a temporary value.
 No, big no-no!
 This is a profound restriction (or property, depending on your point of view) with deep roots in the physics of quantum mechanics.
-This principle, known as the no-cloning theorem, is closely linked to many of the observations and properties we have described.
+This principle, known as the no-cloning theorem, is one of three fundamental properties of quantum physics that quantum computing builds upon.

+### The physical constraints of quantum computation

-### No-cloning theorem
+#### No-cloning theorem

-We are now entering the (short) section of the thesis where we discuss some ideas from quantum information theory---so depending on your disposition, either indulge yourself or bear with me for a moment.
-The no-cloning principle
-@Wootters1982 provides a formal foundation for the vague statement _"qubits live forever"_ we made earlier.
+The no-cloning principle @Wootters1982 provides a formal foundation for the vague statement _"qubits live forever"_ we made earlier.
 It is a fundamental tenant of quantum information, deserving a more rigorous treatment than we are giving it here.
-We recommend that the curious reader refers themselves to more respectful references such as
+We recommend that the curious reader refers themselves to more respectful references such as @Nielsen2016.
-@Nielsen2016.

 **No-cloning theorem:** it is impossible to copy an arbitrary unknown state onto another (possibly known) qubit, or to copy a (possibly known) qubit to a qubit